goreleaser/goreleaser/www/docs/environment.md

   gitea_token: ~/.path/to/my/gitea_token
 ```

+!!! info
-**IMPORTANT**: you can define multiple env files, but the release process will fail
+    you can define multiple env files, but the release process will fail
     because multiple tokens are defined.
 Use only one.

 ## GitHub Enterprise